OpenMV Cam M7

 - Optical Flow

 - You can use Optical Flow to detect translation of what your OpenMV Cam is looking at.
 For example, you can use Optical Flow on a quad-copter to determine how stable it is in the air.
+See the video of the feature here.

 - QR Code Detection/Decoding